 What are the best alternatives when approved treatments aren’t working effectively?

+Do you get breakthrough pain?
 We often depend on medications that don’t work properly.
 Or we suffer from the severe or frightening side effects they cause.

 Alternative migraine treatments offer us another option for pain management, one that is easier on the body and has fewer side effects.

-The “non-traditional” treatments can be divided into several groups.
 Some of these have been proven through clinical trials.
 They can be most beneficial if you suffer from chronic migraine attacks:

 With Biofeedback, small metal electrodes are attached to your fingers.
 They give feedback about heart rate, skin temperature, muscle tension, brain waves, and other vital organ signs.